Sikh conquest of Chaj Doab: Background

 Following the Sikh capture of Lahore in 1765, Gujjar Singh was dissatisfied with the portion of the city assigned to him, as it largely consisted of jungle.
 As a result, he turned his attention to the North-West and appointed his son Sukha Singh to govern his part of Lahore.
 During his march to the North-West, Gujjar Singh captured several cities and towns, including Eminabad and Wazirabad.
-Meanwhile, Charat Singh of the Sukerchakia Misl decided to expand his territory to the North-West, which was inhabited by warlike Muslim tribes.
+Meanwhile, Charat Singh of the Sukerchakia Misl decided to expand his territory to the North-West, which was held by Muslim chiefs.
 However, Charat Singh did not want to confront them alone, so he formed an agreement with Gujjar Singh to cooperate in their conquest, setting their sights on the city of Gujrat, ruled by Sultan Muqarrab Khan.

 Muqarrab Khan ruled Gujrat from 1741, pledging his allegiance to Ahmad Shah Abdali, the Shah of the Durrani Empire, and held control over much of the Chaj Doab.
-The Gakhar tribe, to which Muqarrab Khan belonged, was the most powerful and had conquered other tribes of Potohar such as the Awans, Gujars, Janjuas, Khalars, Khokhars, and so on.
+The Gakhar tribe, to which Muqarrab Khan belonged, was the most powerful and had conquered other tribes of Potohar such as the Awans, Gujars, Janjuas, Kharals, Khokhars, among others.